Foster carer support and resources

 A number of other payments and reimbursements are also available for certain children and situations - see the carer allowance PDF, 63.47 KB factsheet for more information.

-Family and Community Services (FACS) carers in receipt of the Parenting Payment or Newstart Allowance are eligible for an exemption from the requirement to seek part-time employment.
+Communities and Justice (DCJ) carers in receipt of the Parenting Payment or Newstart Allowance are eligible for an exemption from the requirement to seek part-time employment.
 Scroll down to Mutual Obligations Requirements Exemption below for more information.

 The Care Allowance: what’s it for?